-Revolut is a perfect case study of the evolution of a fintech’s messaging strategy as it’s evolved its product offering.
+Revolut is a perfect case study of the evolution of a fintech’s messaging strategy as it has evolved its product offering.
 The international banking service began as a cheap and easy way to spend money abroad.
 And this is what it based its minimalist messaging around.

 Operating within a niche market makes this type of community-focused messaging possible.
 It also reinforces to consumers why this company has their best interests at heart – a vital message for an insurer to get across.

-Cryptos are a complicated business for many would be investors.
+Cryptos are a complicated business for many would-be fintech investors.
 And Coinbase pretty much built it’s messaging around this fact.
 It explains how to invest in cryptos in the simplest language possible, aimed at the everyday investor, rather than at the hardcore crypto community.

 Secondary to its messaging around simplicity is its security.
-By combining these two themes in its comms, Coinbase is able to remove to of the biggest barriers to crypto investing: confusion and safety.
+By combining these two themes in its comms, Coinbase is able to remove two of the biggest barriers to crypto investing: confusion and safety.

-These six examples show just how broad the fintech industry is.
-From banking, payments, insurance, stocks and shares, to crypto trading (to name just a few sectors).
-But while the messaging and comms strategies differ across all these examples, there is one constant throughout; none of them lead with price-led messaging.
+These six examples show just how broad the fintech industry is from banking, payments, insurance, stocks and shares, to crypto trading (to name just a few sectors).
+But while the messaging and communications strategies differ across all these fintech brand examples, there is one constant throughout; none of them lead with price-led messaging.